ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

 - Environment Variable: `CPD_SERVICE_NAME`
 - Default Value: None

+### cpd_product_version
+The product version (also known as operand version) of this service to install.
+Currently, due to defects in Cloud Pak for Data the only version that works is the latest (`4.0.9`), but in the future you should be able to set this to any released version of CP4D.

+- **Required**
+- Environment Variable: `CPD_PRODUCT_VERSION`
+- Default Value: None

 ### cpd_service_storage_class
 This is used to set `spec.storageClass` in all CPD v3.5 services, and many - but not all - CP4D v4.0 services.